chevere/docs/library/Action.md

 ## Run

 The `run` method is used to define the logic that will be executed.
-You can define as many arguments you need, of any type.
 The return type must be of type `array`.

+💡 You can define as many arguments you need, of any type.

 ```php
 use Chevere\Parameter\Interfaces\ArgumentsInterface;